Extra Musica: 2010–2017: Sorcellerie (Kindoki), Contentieux, Oyo Ekoya Eya

 In 2010, Extra Musica performed a historic concert at the Palais de la Culture d'Abidjan with DJ Arafat as a featured guest.
 That same year, they guest-performed on Roga Roga's solo double album Sorcellerie (Kindoki), which included a collaboration with French rapper Passi.
 In December 2010, Extra Musica won the Kundé d'Or for Best Artist in Central Africa.
 On 14 May 2011, they took part in the 7th edition of the Festival Socioculturel de la Tshangu (Festsha) in Kinshasa alongside JB Mpiana, Werrason, and the Brazzaville-based groups Ayesa.
 On 28 October 2011, Extra Musica was awarded the Kundé d'Or for African Group of the Decade.
 They later performed again at the 8th edition of Festsha in May 2012 at Marché de la Liberté in the Masina commune.

-In October 2012, the group performed in front of 80,000 people at the Stade des Martyrs during the Nuit de la Francophonie.
+In October 2012, the group performed in front of 80,000 people at the Stade des Martyrs during the Nuit de la Francophonie on the sidelines of the 14th Francophonie Summit.
 On 19 December 2013, Extra Musica was awarded the Sanzas de Mfoa for Special Prize.
 Their 20th-anniversary concert, initially slated for 21 December 2013, at Félix-Éboué stadium in Brazzaville, was canceled due to Nelson Mandela's death.
-Plans were subsequently made to reunite all former and current members for a reconciliation concert orchestrated by Jean-Rufin Omboumbou and Serge Mayembo, with Quentin Moyascko and Guy-Guy Fall reuniting for the Extra Musica Unity project.
+Plans were later made to reunite all former and current members for a reconciliation concert organized by Jean-Rufin Omboumbou and Serge Mayembo, with Quentin Moyascko and Guy-Guy Fall reuniting for the Extra Musica Unity project.
 However, discord during the Extra Musica Unity concert at the Le Ruisseau Hotel in Pointe-Noire on 29 December led to audience dissatisfaction when Roga-Roga failed to perform with the group's former members as anticipated.
 In January 2014, Extra Musica embarked on a series of concerts in Brazzaville, Pointe-Noire, Dolisie, Owando, and across Africa and Europe to commemorate their 20th anniversary.